 If your kids grew up singing “London Bridge is falling down …” like mine did, then make sure to take them to see it in person.
 This was one of the fun things that we did in London that my kids really enjoyed.

 London also has lots of great food and the best Saturday market that we’ve ever been to in Europe, with foods from all parts of the world.

 Is the UK Open to US Tourists?

-Fully vaccinated travelers from the United States and the European Union will be allowed to enter England without quarantining upon arrival starting Aug.
-2, 2021.
-Travelers will still need a negative coronavirus test before a trip, and will have to take a PCR test after reaching England, according to the New York Times.
+Fully vaccinated travelers from the United States are allowed to enter England without quarantining upon arrival.
+Travelers need a negative coronavirus test before a trip, and have to take a PCR test after reaching England.

 Canada is best known for its hockey teams, natural landscapes and cold weather activities.
 Each province in Canada has its own unique sightseeing experience to offer, making a vacation to one of the Canadian provinces perfect for a family holiday.